PaulBouchier/six_can/aider_capture_can.md

 2. Seek to the nearest can using the 'seek2can' action server.
 This should move the robot so that the can is in the open jaws, but the can may not end up in the jaws
-3. Close the jaws to grasp the can and wait 1 second for the jaws to actuate.
+3. Close the jaws to grasp the can
 4. Check that the closest can is roughly in the center of the lidar scan.
 If not, open the jaws and back away for 0.1 meters and return failure to the caller.
 5. Call the '/blank_fwd_sector' service, which removes the sector of lidar data